Kate Upton Shares Sweet Tribute To Husband Justin Verlander After He Throws Third Career No-Hitter

 “She was the first one I called,” Verlander said, via ESPN.
 “She was actually up very late watching the whole thing, so that’s awesome.”

-Verlander was masterful on Sunday against the Toronto Blue Jay, striking out 14 while joining a club that includes Hall of Famers Nolan Ryan, Sandy Koufax, and Cy Young as the only pitchers to throw three career no-hitters.
+Verlander was masterful on Sunday against the Toronto Blue Jays, striking out 14 while joining a club that includes Hall of Famers Nolan Ryan, Sandy Koufax, and Cy Young as the only pitchers to throw three career no-hitters.
 After the game, Verlander said he was aware of the historic implications and took the mound in the ninth inning determined to close it out.

 “It means a lot,” Verlander said.
 “I’d be lying if I said I didn’t know that.
 I’ve come so close.
 Since I’ve had two, I think I’ve blown two in the ninth and another couple in the eighth.”